vim-scripts/gvimt/doc/gvimt_README.txt

 Create directory C:\Batch Files\ and extract the package there.
 (If you want another directory, change "set batch_path=" at the start of gvimt.bat, and modify gvim.reg accordingly.)

 If you do not have the tasklist command (e.g. using Windows 2000), edit the batch file and change "set already_ran" to "=true" at the start of gvimt.bat.

+If your gvim typically takes longer than a second to start up, change "set vim_startup_time_ms" to be more milliseconds.

 If gvim.exe is not in your path, edit gvimt.bat and change "set vim_path=" at the start.
 Paths should end with \ and be quoted, e.g.